ssen280/DevOps-Project/CONFIGURING INGRESS FOR TLS || CREATING OWN ALERT RULES ON PROMETHEUS || CERT MANAGER || RUNNING MICRO-SERVICES & MONITORING MICRO-SERVICES ON PROMETHEUS/Implementation_steps.md

-**Now we will configure our alart rule to monitor our micro-services specially redis which use as a chache** **To achive this we have to use redis exporter for this**
+**Now we will configure our alart rule to monitor our micro-services specially redis which use as a chache** **To achive this we have to use redis exporter for this** **We can see alert rules as redis rule on portal and we will down redis pod to fire alert**

 ```
 apiVersion: monitoring.coreos.com/v1